Lynching of Roosevelt Townes and Robert McDaniels: Investigation

 On December 31, the day after the murder, Sheriff Edgar E. Wright stated that Windham's store had been "ransacked" and his pockets had been "turned wrong-side out".
 It was reported that Windham's cash register had been robbed of $350 ($6,500 in 2019); though by April, that amount would be adjusted down to $200 (about $3,700 in 2019).

 Bloody footprints were also found in the store.
 Sheriff Wright went on record stating that the footprints were the only clues to the murderer found in the store.
 However, Sheriff Wright would later state that he did not believe the "footprints or any of the evidence found in the store at that time, to be worthwhile."
 It was never clarified as to whether the bloody footprints were, in fact, those of Windham's in his own blood.

 Windham lived with his family in the rear of the store, but he reportedly was alone when he was attacked.
 His wife and two children were said to be "away" for the Christmas holidays.

 On January 1, the Jackson Police, along with bloodhounds, were called on to assist.
 In addition, broken glass and Windham's cash register were sent to a lab for fingerprints to be lifted.
 Jackson Police Inspector Audis E. Crawford maintained that "good [fingerprint] impressions would be obtained."
 However, the authorities did not state any speculated circumstance for the broken glass though Windham had reportedly been shot "through the window screen".

-That same day, Sherriff Wright labeled "robbery" as the motive of the murder.
+That same day, Sheriff Wright labeled "robbery" as the motive of the murder.
 Sheriff Wright also declared:

 Later that day, two black brothers, Alvie and T.L.
 Dorrah, were arrested after the bloodhounds reportedly "followed a trail from the scene of the crime to their house some distance away."
 One of the brothers had been in Windham's store on the day of the murder.
 Despite admitting there was "no direct connection" between the brothers and the murder, Sheriff Wright "held them for investigation."

 Alvie and T.L.'s brother, Elijah, was also arrested after Deputy Sheriff, George Blaylock claimed to have found a "muddy gun" in Elijah's home, which was reportedly the same type used in the killing.
 Blaylock did not state what type of gun he found in Elijah's home, only that the "bullets" for the gun didn't match those used in the murder.
 However, a 12-gauge shotgun accepts all 12-gauge shells.
 Blaylock did not state why the found gun, and the "bullets" used in the murder, did not match.